jainsanchits/simple-mvp-generator/README.md

 # README #

-### What is this for? ###
+### What is this? ###

 * This is a custom Android Studio template that creates an Activity or Fragment using a passive MVP pattern.
 * v1.1

 ### Motivation ###

 It's especially made for developers who wish to get started with MVP and creating more organised and testable code.
+Specify the feature name and the generator automatically creates view, presenter and model classes neatly in dedicated packages.

 ### How to set up? ###